ramiro1998/ramiro1998/README.md

 ### Hi, i´m Ramiro
-I am and student of systems engineering 👨‍🎓
+I'm a student of systems engineering 👨‍🎓

 Currently working at AGROVANTS like backend developer 💻